alexeydott/DelphiLibPROJ/README.md

 This is a static version of the PROJ4 API (version 5.2) for the windows platform.

 Technically it's not a port, it's a linking of c-99 code built by c-builder into delphi.

+The package also includes components for selecting projections and editing their parameters.